Exact Recovery of Community Structures Using DeepWalk and Node2vec: Introduction

-In recent years there has been a significant rise in popularity of network embedding algorithms based on random-walks.
-The most well-known examples include DeepWalk \citep{perozzi2014deepwalk} and node2vec \citep{grover2016node2vec}.
-These algorithms are computationally efficient and furthermore yield impressive empirical performance in many different scientific applications including recommendation systems \citep{palumbo2018knowledge}, biomedical natural language processing \citep{zhang2019biowordvec}, human protein identification \citep{zhang2019identification}, traffic prediction \citep{zheng2020gman} and city road layout modeling \citep{chu2019neural}.
-Nevertheless, despite their wide-spread use, there is still a lack of theoretical results for these algorithms.
-In particular it is unclear what the node embeddings represents as well as their large-sample behavior as the number of nodes increases.
+In recent years there has been significant interest in network embeddings based on random-walks.
+The most well-known examples include DeepWalk \cite{perozzi2014deepwalk} and node2vec \cite{grover2016node2vec}.
+These algorithms are computationally efficient and furthermore yield impressive empirical performance in many different scientific applications including recommendation systems \cite{palumbo2018knowledge}, biomedical natural language processing \cite{zhang2019biowordvec}, human protein identification \cite{zhang2019identification}, traffic prediction \cite{zheng2020gman} and city road layout modeling \cite{chu2019neural}.
+Nevertheless, despite their wide-spread use, there is still a lack of theoretical results on their large-sample properties.
+In particular it is unclear what the node embeddings represents as well as their behavior as the number of nodes increases.

 Theoretical properties for DeepWalk, node2vec, and related algorithms had been studied previously in the computer science community.
-The focus here had been mostly on the convergence of the {\em entries} of the co-occurrence matrix as the length and/or number of random walks goes to infinity.
-For example \citet{levy2014neural} showed that node2vec using the skip-gram model with negative sampling is equivalent to factorizing a matrix whose entries are obtained by taking the entrywise logarithm of a co-occurrence matrix, provided that the embedding dimension is sufficiently large, i.e., the embedding dimension $d$ could exceed the number of nodes $n$.
-The transformed co-occurrence entries can be interpreted as yielding a point-wise mutual information (PMI) between the nodes.
-In a related vein, \citet{qiu2018network} also studied DeepWalk and node2vec as specific instances of a matrix factorization problem using a (transformed) co-occurrence matrix.
-They then derived the limiting form of the entries of this matrix as the length of the random walks goes to infinity. \citet{qiu2020concentration} strengthened these results by providing finite-sample concentration bounds for the co-occurrence entries as the length of the random walks increases.
-Note, however, that the above cited works focused exclusively on the case of a fixed graph and thus do not provide results on the large sample behavior of these random-walk based algorithms as the number of nodes increases.
+The focus here had been mostly on the convergence of the {\em entries} of the co-occurrence matrix as the lengths and/or number of random walks go to infinity.
+For example, motivated by the analysis in \cite{levy2014neural} for word2vec, the authors of \cite{qiu2018network,sussman_vec} showed that DeepWalk and node2vec using the skip-gram model with negative sampling is equivalent to factorizing a matrix whose entries are obtained by taking the entry-wise logarithm of a co-occurrence matrix, provided that the embedding dimension $d$ is sufficiently large (possibly exceeding the number of nodes $n$).
+These authors also derived the limiting form of the entries of this matrix as the length of the random walks goes to infinity.
+These results were further extended in \cite{qiu2020concentration} to yield finite-sample concentration bounds for the co-occurrence entries.
+Note, however, that the above cited works focused exclusively on the case of a fixed graph and thus do not provide results on the large sample behavior of these algorithms as $n$ increases.